 “There’s never enough storage,” Bloom says.
 “Whenever athletic programs build facilities, storage never gets considered as much as it should.
 All of that has to go somewhere, so we’re always looking for nooks and crannies around the arena to store stuff in.”

-Many sports venues and facilities lack adequate storage space to accommodate the equipment that comes with visiting basketball teams, school bands, cheerleaders, and more.
-Additionally, March Madness games draw larger crowds than games at other times of the year, making orders for higher quantities of inventory at merchandise kiosks and food vendors necessary.
+Many sports venues and facilities lack adequate storage space to accommodate the equipment that comes with visiting basketball teams, school bands, cheerleaders, their fans, and more.
+March Madness games draw larger crowds than games at other times of the year, making orders for higher quantities of inventory at merchandise kiosks and food vendors necessary.
 Without a scalable storage solution to hold extra equipment and inventory during these high-profile games, such events can become disjointed and disappoint fans who are attending.

-For sports tournaments like March Madness tournaments, keeping equipment in a portable storage solution helps ensure schools know exactly what they’re bringing to a game to avoid weight issues on charter flights.
+Keeping equipment in a portable storage solution helps ensure schools know exactly what they’re bringing to a game to avoid weight issues on charter flights.
 They can discreetly store the containers in a convenient location, such as a parking lot, at the venues they visit so lack of room is never a concern.
 Plus, by using storage containers to hold team equipment not just for tournaments but throughout the year, campus buildings will have more available space for other departments and needs.

 Creating a March Madness Money Maker